sf-wdi-gaia/trees/quick-reference.md

   * given any node, get a boolean that will be true if the node is the end of a word
   * given any node, get an array of all the nodes that are its children

+Some uses of tries:
+ * spell checking
+ * autocomplete

 <hr>

 #### Breadth First Tree Traversal